mjrgh/PinscapePico/How-to-build.md

 But you won't need to read all of that if you just want to build the Pinscape firmware, as the instructions below should cover it.

-### Step-by-step build instructions
+## Building the main Pinscape Pico firmware program

-Note that this assumes that you've already set up the SDK tools on Windows as explained above, and assumes that you're using the command-line build process (as opposed to VS Code or some other IDE).
+The steps below assume that you've already set up the SDK tools on Windows as explained above, and assumes that you're using the command-line build process (as opposed to VS Code or some other IDE).